martinlejko/synchroniser/README.md

 Now, everything should be set up and ready to use within the virtual environment created by Poetry.

 ## Usage

-- The `main.py` script in `synchroniser/src/` directory is marked as executable, allowing you to run it directly from the command line.
+- After activating the Poetry shell, you can simply execute synchroniser to run the application, as it has been set up as the executable in the pyproject.toml configuration.
+There's no need to specify the full path; just type synchroniser and you're good to go
 - For help and parameters, execute the following command:
     ```bash
-    ./synchroniser/src/main.py -h
+    synchroniser -h
     ```

     This will display usage information:
     ```bash
-    usage: main.py [-h] src_dir replica_dir period log_file
+    usage: synchroniser [-h] src_dir replica_dir period log_file
     ```